 Martha “Trixie” Firschke Larue passed away on September 22, 2001.
 She left behind a wonderful legacy of juggling, some of which is still being discovered through new videos, photos, and stories that are found and shared.
 Those who saw her juggle got to see a graceful, strong, and humble performer, some of the best juggling around, and a woman with a sparkle in her eye.
 Her influence on jugglers today remains strong, and she will continue to inspire many for years to come.
 Trixie’s children want the juggling community to know that their mother enjoyed juggling, gave her best effort whenever performing, was proud of her accomplishments, and would be happy that today’s jugglers are keeping the craft alive.
 They also said that if she had lived in a bigger city and could have stayed more involved with juggling, she would have loved teaching others.

-For the history buffs out there – My initial research on Trixie was done in pursuit of finding a prop that she had owned and used in my role as assistant curator and researcher for the Historical Juggling Props Museum (www.historicaljugglingprops.com).
+For the history buffs out there – My initial research on Trixie was done in pursuit of finding a prop that she had owned and used in my role as assistant curator and researcher for the Museum of Juggling History (www.historicaljugglingprops.com).
 I knew that at least five of her swirl designed plates, plus a mouthstick, are owned by various juggling collectors (see below photo for an example).
 The DVD entitled Trailblazers – Women Who Juggle includes a close-up examination of one of Trixie’s plates and a discussion on her career as well.
 As I conducted research about Trixie, I kept finding tidbits of information that I had never read, so I started making notes and keeping a list of websites with additional information.
 I eventually knew that I had to make this into a full article.
 In regard to her props, I learned that most of her remaining items were lost when a storage unit housing them went unpaid and the contents were auctioned off (to someone likely not knowing the historical significance of the props).
-So, as of today, the Historical Juggling Props Museum still doesn’t possess a juggling prop that belonged to Trixie, and lists her at the top of its want list along with those of Enrico Rastelli, Paul Cinquevalli, and Jenny Jaeger.
 Her family, including her sister Lola and Trixie’s children, were consulted for this article and support seeing Trixie represented and honored via the inclusion of a prop for the collection.
 If anyone does possess a Trixie prop and is willing to donate it, or can provide a lead on some of her props, please let us know.

 I’d like to extend a big thanks to Christie Koressel, David Cain, Lola Meyer, Vicky Escoe-Kelly, Mark Nizer, Jack Kalvan, Paul Bachman, Richard Bachman, Kathy Escoe and all of Trixie’s family for their help with the research, references, and materials for this article, as well as to the photographers of these various photos.